amckinnell/nutrella/README.md

     $ nutrella --init

-The configuration file has the following format:

-    # Trello Username
-    :username : <your username>

-    # Trello Developer API Keys
-    :key : <your developer key>
-    :secret : <your developer secret>
-    :token : <your developer token>

 Get your developer API keys via the `irb` console (you must be logged into Trello):

     $ gem install nutrella